jonelo/jacksum/README.md

     afcbb09a 9

-Example 2: as above by using an alias

-    $ jacksum -a sum_plan9 -x -q txt:123456789
-    afcbb09a 9

 ### Investigate CRC parameters

 CRC parameters can be investigated by the CRC algorithm, and setting the `--info` option.
 It returns the polynomial value as a polynomial in math expression, normal, reversed, and Koopman representation, and the reciprocal poly.
 Example for the Castagnoli CRC-32: